JvanKatwijk/qt-dab/README.md

 Using user specified bands
 =================================================================

-While it is known that the DAB transmissions are now all in Band III, there are situations where it might is desirable to use other frequencies.
+While it is known that the DAB transmissions are now all in Band III, there might be situations where it is desirable to use other frequencies.
 Qt-DAB provides (Unix/Linux builds only) the opportunity to specify your own band.
 Specify in a file a list of channels, e.g.

 	jan	227360